 Acadia National Park is located on Mount Desert Island, Maine.
 The closest town is Bar Harbor, which is a fun and charming town to visit all on its own.
 But for fall activities, there are so many things to do in Acadia National Park.

-Acadia is one of the most beautiful places you may ever visit, and you’re definitely going to want to return again and again.
+Acadia, one of the top places to visit in New England, is in fact one of the most beautiful places you may ever visit anywhere, and you’re definitely going to want to return again and again.

 Where to stay

-Text and photo by Amy Hartle of New England with Love
+Suggested by Amy of New England with Love

-For information about park hours and safety guidelines, visit the Acadia National Park website.
+For information about park hours and safety guidelines, visit the Acadia ational Park website.

 Be sure to pack a few warm layers like a fleece jacket, hat, and gloves.
 Just because you’re in the desert doesn’t mean you can’t get cold!
 If you’re lucky, you may even see the Grand Canyon dusted in snow!

-Text and photo by Meg Atteberry of Fox in the Forest
+Suggested by Meg of Fox in the Forest

 For information about park hours and safety guidelines, visit the Grand Canyon National Park website.